A general framework for Noetherian well ordered polynomial reductions: Specializations

-Instinctively, we associate to Gr\"obner bases the idea of consistency with a term order, i.e. the fact that the head terms are bigger than any term in the tails w.r.t. a fixed term order.
+Buchberger reduction, mainly after Reeves-Sturmfels theorem, is associated to the idea of coherence with a term order, i.e. the fact that the head terms are bigger than any term in the tails w.r.t. a fixed term order.

-Anyway, there is another important feature characterizing them, and we can express it in our language, saying that \emph{Gr\"obner bases are RSs with maximal cones}.
+What, instead, is wrong, is to associate Gr\"obner bases to a Buchberger reduction viewed as, in our language, a RS with maximal cones.
+In fact all representations (and implementations) of Buchberger reductions assume that the available basis $G$ is given as an ordered set of polynomials and that in each step of reduction the reducible term $t$ is systematically reduced with the first element $g\in G$ whose leading term divides $t$.

-In this paper, the thing we are more interested in, is the reduction procedure $\xrightarrow{\mathcal F \mathcal J}$, associated to a marked set $\mathcal F$, rather then the marked set (or basis) itself.
+In this paper, the thing we are more interested in, is the reduction procedure $\rightarrow_{\mathcal F \mathcal J}^+$, associated to a marked set $\mathcal F$, rather than the marked set (or basis) itself.
 The reduction depends both on $\mathcal F$ and on the RS $\mathcal J$, and in particular by the set of multiplicative terms.